 5133.170-90 Procedures.

-(a) Within 10 days of receipt of a protest, provide an initial, written notification of the protest via email to the Office of the DASA(P) and furnish a copy to the SCO, field attorney and trial attorney.
+(a) Within 10 days of receipt of a protest, provide an initial, written notification of the protest via email to the Office of the DASA(P) at the address at AFARS 5101.290(b)(2)(ii)(B) and furnish a copy to the SCO, field attorney and trial attorney.
 The initial notification shall be in the form of a briefing and shall include the following items:

-(1) Buying activity and contracting officer with phone number and email address.
+(1) Buying activity and Contracting officer with telephone number and email address.

 (2) Protester and counsel.